inahga/vdisplay/vkms/README.md

 ### Local Dev Setup
 To build and install the kernel module (assuming Fedora):
+1. Ensure you are running at least kernel 5.10.x.
 1. Ensure your environment is set up for building kernel modules. `sudo dnf builddep kernel` should do the trick.
 1. Use `make` to build `vkms.ko`.
 1. Execute the following commands: